Hello!

 Emmie Perkins was born and raised in Hattiesburg, MS. Emmie is the daughter of David and Lori Perkins.
 She has one younger sister, Sadie.
 She is an alumnus of Oak Grove High School and a student at Mississippi State University where she studies Public Relations with a minor in Music.

-Emmie is actively involved at Mississippi State.
-In her free time, she volunteers with the ACCESS special needs program as a mentor.
-She is a member of Kappa Delta sorority where she will served as a Gamma Chi for sorority recruitment.
-Emmie was a Road Runner campus tour guide and was a part of the Student Association at Mississippi State where she served as the Homecoming and Pageant Co-Director for the years 2020-2021.
+Emmie was actively involved during her time at Mississippi State.
+She volunteered with the ACCESS special needs program as a mentor.
+She was a member of Kappa Delta sorority where she served as a Gamma Chi for sorority recruitment.
+Emmie was a Road Runner campus tour guide and a part of the Student Association at Mississippi State where she served as the Homecoming and Pageant Co-Director for 2020-2021.
 She had the honor of being selected to represent the freshman class on the homecoming court in 2019.

 In the 4th grade, Emmie discovered her love for music after auditioning for and performing in a local production of “Annie” the musical.
 From then on, music has been a part of every day of her life.
 All throughout middle school and high school, Emmie studied voice under a professor at the University of Southern Mississippi and was heavily involved in the arts at both her school and in her community.